Great Tribulation: How to Discern Truth from Deception

 Romans 16:25 Now to him that is of power to stablish you according to my gospel, and the preaching of Jesus Christ, according to the revelation of the mystery, which was kept secret since the world began, 26 But now is made manifest, and by the scriptures of the prophets, according to the commandment of the everlasting God, made known to all nations for the obedience of faith:

-The book of Colossians was written no later than A.D.
-61-63.
-The book of Romans was written no later than A.D.
-58. Scripturally by A.D.
-63 the gospel had been preached to every creature which is under heaven.
-The gospel had been made known to all nations.
+The book of Colossians, written between A.D.
+61 and 66, and the Book of Romans, written between A.D.
+58, so Scripturally by A.D.
+66, the gospel was preached to every creature under heaven and made known to all nations.

-Jesus said when this gospel of the kingdom was preached in all the world for a witness unto all nations then shall the end come.
+Jesus said that when this gospel of the kingdom was preached in all the world for a witness unto all nations, then shall the end come.
 This happened in the middle of the ’60s.
 The Roman armies came into Judah in the spring of A.D.
-66. Jerusalem was burned and the temple was destroyed in A.D.
+66. Jerusalem was burned, and the temple was destroyed in A.D.
 70. Their generation did not pass.
 The great tribulation of Matthew 24:21 came upon Judah and their generation just as Jesus said it would.

 c. what will be the sign of the end of the age

 The question is about the end of the age.
 It was not about the end of the world.
 The age meant was the age of Moses or the age of the Old Covenant.
 What was the sign showing the age of the Old Covenant had passed and the age of the New Covenant had begun?
-The disciples were asking, “How will we know you, the Christ, reign and Moses is over?”
-The answer is given in Matthew 24:29-30
+The disciples asked, “How will we know you, the Christ, reign and Moses is over?”
+Jesus answered in Matthew 24:29-30

 Matthew 24:29 Immediately after the tribulation of those days….
 30 And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.

-The great tribulation spoken of by Jesus was given in the context of destroying the religious system of Judaism.
+Jesus spoke about the great tribulation in the context of destroying the religious system of Judaism.
 That system Jesus detested because it had taken the house of God and made it a den of thieves.
 So it was a system of serpents and vipers producing generations of serpents and vipers, and it was a system of hypocrites and blind guides.
 Also, it was a system that could not escape hell.
-It would burn and it did burn.
-Furthermore, it was a system that killed the servants of God and the vengeance of their blood would come upon their religious system before the generation Jesus spoke to could pass.
+It would burn, and it did burn.
+Furthermore, it was a system that killed the servants of God, and the vengeance of their blood would come upon their religious system before the generation Jesus spoke to could pass.

-It was the tribulation that was the sign.
+The tribulation was the sign.
 The desolation of their temple and the burning of Jerusalem proved Jesus sat on the throne in heaven.
-How brilliant the enemy is to teach this tribulation is futuristic!
+How brilliant the enemy is to teach that this tribulation is futuristic!
 Everything Dispensationalists teach hinges on a futuristic tribulation that will never happen.

 III.
 The Abomination of desolation (Matthew 24:15-21)